The Pulpit, Power & Politics: Evangelicalism's thumbprint on America

 So how did we get here — and where's it going?

 IDEAS invited three thinkers to help answer these questions.
-The answers, it turns out, can be found in America's history, which is inextricably bound up with evangelical Christianity.
+The answers, it turns out, can be found in America's history, which is inextricably entwined with evangelical Christianity.

 When the 2015 election cycle began, culminating with the election of Donald Trump a year later, he found his relationships with fellow Christians, especially white evangelicals, straining to the snapping point: matters of race and social injustice — any systemic issue — was a non-starter, he found.

-The reason: American evangelical theology has historically stressed the individual's relationship with God, and therefore it's individual relationships with others that are paramount.
+The reason: American evangelical theology has historically stressed the individual's relationship with God, and therefore individual relationships with others are what's paramount, not systems of thought or governance.

 A group of 25 evangelical pastors and leaders met and prayed with President Trump Tuesday morning amid Democrats' impeachment push.
 (Official White House Photos by Joyce Boghosian) <a href="https://t.co/BHVnoeGy1U">pic.twitter.com/BHVnoeGy1U</a>—@BrucePMurchison